MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 ms.reviewer: v-brycho
 ---

-# Overview of preparing 3D models for Dynamics 365 Guides or for creating apps with mixed-reality components in Power Apps
+# Overview of preparing 3D models for Dynamics 365 Guides or for mixed-reality components in Power Apps

 If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps or creating apps with mixed-reality components in Power Apps, you might want to import your own 3D models.
 This article shows you how to prepare your 3D models by using a combination of third-party tools.